nanocurrency/nano-node/CODE_OF_CONDUCT.md

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at https://www.contributor-covenant.org/translations.

+Community Leaders are Nano Foundation members, Nano core dev team members and Nano Discord moderators, as and where applicable.